-It occurred to me some while back that there are a number of decisions, crucial decisions in life, which entail a “point of no return.”
-Sadly, many do not “think ahead” about consequences, and so plunge recklessly into situations that affect them dramatically—sometimes even eternally!
+It occurred to me that a number of crucial decisions in life entail a point of no return.
+Sadly, many do not think about consequences and plunge recklessly into situations that affect them dramatically—sometimes even eternally!
 Perhaps we could contemplate some of these matters.

 Accountability and Sin

-At some point in one’s life, after reaching the age of accountability, one makes the personal decision to transgress the law of God, hence, to sin (1 John 3:4).
-Likely almost no one remembers precisely when that was.
-Nonetheless it is the universal experience of Adam’s offspring.
-(Note: No one is “born” in sin; that idea is Catholicism and/or Calvinism, not biblical truth.)
-Once that accountability/sin point has been crossed, “the die has been cast”; henceforth forevermore, amid earth’s scenes, a person of sincere conscience will struggle with the sin problem.
+At some point in life, after reaching an age of accountability, every person makes the personal decision to transgress the law of God, hence, to sin (1 John 3:4).
+Likely, almost no one remembers precisely when that was.
+Nonetheless, it is the universal experience of Adam’s offspring.
+(Note: No one is “born” in sin; that idea is found in Catholicism and Calvinism, but it is not biblical truth.)

-One clear example of “Rubicon” action is the deliberate taking of human life.
-Once a person’s life is destroyed, he is deprived of everything he has—or ever will have, including all future opportunities, as far as earthly life is concerned.
+One clear example of a Rubicon moment is the deliberate taking of human life.
+Once a person’s life is destroyed, he is deprived of everything he has—or ever will, including all future opportunities, as far as earthly life is concerned.
 And there is no reversing that.

 Frequently we encounter people who are sorely depressed.
-As Christians we should attempt to give them support and encouragement in every way we are qualified to do.
+As Christians, we should attempt to give them support and encouragement in every way we are qualified to.
 There is no help once the “Rubicon” is crossed.

 Permanent Rejection of Christ

 Other cases do not enjoy such a positive outcome.
 Paul wrote of certain Jews who “were hardened” with reference to the gospel of Christ (Romans 11:7, 25).
-A classic Illustration of such is found in the ministry of the Lord.
+A classic illustration of such is found in the ministry of the Lord.
 John records: “But though he had done so many signs before them, yet they believed not on him.”
-Then he added subsequently, “for this cause they could not believe,” pointing out that their stubborn rebellion fulfilled Isaiah’s prophecy regarding their “hardened” hearts (John 12:37-40; emp. added).
+Then he added subsequently, “for this cause they could not believe.”
+Why could they not believe?
+Their stubborn rebellion blinded them to the truth and thus fulfilled Isaiah’s prophecy regarding their “hardened” hearts (John 12:37-40).

 There are those who labor under the illusion that they may “neglect” the salvation of their souls in this life (Hebrews 2:3), and yet somehow they believe that in the world-to-come pardon will be bestowed.